 I kept treating my employees like adults, instead of like naughty children.
 Naive.

-I tried to lighten up the uptight, lawyer-crafted language we used with our customers.
+My writing lightened up the stiff, lawyer-crafted language we used with our customers.
 Naive.

 I was even dumb enough to occasionally tell the truth at meetings so we had some chance of fixing business-threatening problems.
 Naive.

 Tsk, tsk, tsk.
 Such a bright girl, but I clearly had no head at all for business.

 Smack in the middle of an ugly international financial crisis, I “took the risk” of going without guaranteed income and making a living online.
 I tied my financial fortunes to my own efforts, rather than to the wisdom of senior executives and a prestigious board of directors.

 (The real risk, of course, was that I’d be thrown in jail for multiple homicide.
 In comparison to that, self-employment looked like the safest bet.)